lemining/cv/detailed_cv.md

 # summary

 I'm a goal oriented professional with a consistent record of exceeding performance expectations.

 Most recently I have been involved in digital transformations of large non-digital businesses to fulfil on their digital strategies resulting in extra revenue streams as well as increasing digital awareness throughout the business.

-Those opportunities involved building high performance development and quality assurance teams from the ground up.
-Introducing processes and educating the business on how to become digital centric.
+These opportunities involved building high performing Development and Quality Assurance teams from the ground up.
+The work also revolved around introducing processes and educating the business on how to become digital centric.

-I'm a strong believer in a flat management structure with minimal or no title as I believe that every individual brings something to the team regardless of their years of experience.
+I’m a strong believer in a flat management structure with minimal or no title, as I understand that every individual brings something to the team - regardless of their years of experience.

 I live by "open, honest and transparent" core values as I believe they are fundamental for any team to succeed.

-My passion is for building - I spend my free time building software, restoring old motorcycles, renovating or building new furniture.
+My passion is for building - I spend my free time creating software, restoring old motorcycles, renovating or planning and building new furniture.

 # employment